conduktor/conduktor-docs/docs/platform/configuration/env-variables.md

   - _Type_ : string where each line is a property
   - _Default_ : ∅
     > **Tips** : To set multi-line properties using environment variable, separate each properties with `\n` like `prop1=value1\nprop3=value3`.

+If you need to authenticate with basic auth, you can use the following properties:

 - **`clusters[].schemaRegistry.security.username`** : Basic auth username